Verb phrase: Narrowly defined

 This more narrow definition is often applied in functionalist frameworks and traditional European reference grammars.
 It is incompatible with the phrase structure model, because the strings in bold are not constituents under that analysis.
 It is, however, compatible with dependency grammars and other grammars that view the verb catena (verb chain) as the fundamental unit of syntactic structure, as opposed to the constituent.
-Furthermore, the verbal elements in bold are syntactic units consistent with the understanding of predicates in the tradition of predicate calculus.